Confluence

 # Enable debug logging

-qdrant-loader --workspace . --log-level DEBUG ingest --project my-project
+qdrant-loader ingest --workspace . --log-level DEBUG --project my-project

 # Process specific project only

-qdrant-loader --workspace . ingest --project my-project
+qdrant-loader ingest --workspace . --project my-project

 # Process specific source within a project

-qdrant-loader --workspace . ingest --project my-project --source-type confluence --source company-wiki
+qdrant-loader ingest --workspace . --project my-project --source-type confluence --source company-wiki

 ๐Ÿ”ง Troubleshooting